Apparel Inventory Management

 Barcode scanning and RFID (Radio Frequency Identification) technology help streamline inventory management.

-• Barcode scanner allow employees to update stock levels with a quick scan, making checkout and restocking easier.
+• Barcode scanners allow employees to update stock levels with a quick scan, making checkout and restocking easier.

 • RFID tags help stores track inventory without needing direct line-of-sight scanning.
 These tags send real-time location updates, making them useful for preventing theft and managing stock across multiple locations.